mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

             - Why is this happening?
             - What is the impact?
             - What should we do about it (if anything)?
+- **Domain Model**: The basic idea is that the Domain is the problem domain, and the model is well the model of the problem.
+It is a system of abstraction.
+So for example imagine an e-commerce store.
+For that store you want to build a brand new Point Of Sale system (POS system).
+A POS system is a computerized application used to record sale and handle payments.
+So you focus on the domain of the POS system.
+Now you will conceptualize the objects that will be used for this system.
+So you will get objects like—Payment Vendor, Customer, Sale, Payment, Register, Item etc. In a domain model you model these objects and draw associations between them so that you have an high level idea how this system will work and how they will interact with each other.
+    - The domain model is your organized and structured knowledge of the problem.
+    - It is a visual representation of real situation objects in a domain.
+The term domain model does not mean a set of diagrams describing software classes.
+    - Domain model can be represented by a diagram, code example or written documentation of the problem.
+    - The important thing is that the domain model should be accessible and understandable by everyone who is involved with the project.
+One of the downfalls of many software development projects is the misunderstanding of terms, objectives and proposed solutions that are scoped at the beginning of development.
+    - In software, a domain model is a conceptual model of the domain that incorporates both behavior and data.
+    - This is critical for PMs to pay attention to because they are responsible for driving requirements.
+And requirements cannot be defined without understanding the core behavior and data of a domain.
+There are plenty of what ifs and buts for PM to help answer.
+    - A domain model is generally implemented as an object model within a layer that uses a lower-level layer for persistence and publishes an API to a higher-level layer to gain access to the data and behavior of the model.
+An object model consists of the following important features—object reference, interface (API or UI), actions and exception handling to account for various errors and warnings.
+    - The domain model is a representation of real-world concepts including the data involved in the business and rules the business uses in relation to that data.
+    - Great example of this put into practice is at [HEY by 37 Signals on their screening system](https://dev.37signals.com/domain-driven-boldness/). _Internally, the system looks like this: users examine clearance petitions requested by contacts who send emails._

 ## Further reading
 <details>